-Looking to rub shoulders and pop bottles with the elite?
+Looking to rub shoulders and pop bottles with the elite at the best clubs in LA?
 WeHo boasts some of the most prestigious nightclubs this world has to offer.
 With so many great options, and trends constantly changing, we’ve assembled an updated list of best nightclubs in West Hollywood.

 In a rush? browse night clubs, upcoming events, table pricing, and more – directly in the free Discotech Mobile App.

 Bootsy Bellows has been an L.A. nightlife staple since it entered the scene in 2012, and has been under renovations since August 2018 with John Sofio of Built, Inc. to design and bring the revamped space to life, this time with a more homey aesthetic.

 Drake’s personal sound guy was brought in to work on the DJ booth and speakers, embedded LED lights were added to the walls and ceilings to put on custom light shows.
 A VIP table is highly recommended, you can book bottle service at Bootsy Bellows here.
 Bootsy Bellows open on Tuesday, Friday and Saturdays, 11 PM – 2 AM.

 The celeb-faved nightlife gurus at H.Wood Group are at it again.
 After debuting of Delilah last year, the company has unveiled Poppy, a stylishly surreal space that’s already hosted a star-studded VMA’s after-party before the paint has even dried.
 Entry is at doorman’s discretion; bottle service at Poppy is highly recommended.